faranak403/test/README.md

 ```
 ### Method 2: Install from Source code
 Built the distribution files:
-1. open your terminal, navigate to the directory contaimimg your setup.py file.
+1. open your terminal, navigate to the directory containing setup.py file.
 2. Run the following command to generate distribution files:
 ```bash
 python setup.py sdist bdist_wheel